apollographql/hack-the-supergraph/space-beach/README.md

 We can add this into our Supergraph by publishing it using [rover].

-First, you'll need to [Configure rover] for your Supergraph.
+First, you'll need to [configure rover] for your Supergraph.
 Once rover is configured, we can use the `rover subgraph publish` command

 ```shell
 rover subgraph publish {YOUR_SUPERGRAPH_ID}@main \